FakelsHub/sFall-X/artifacts/scripting/HookScripts.md

 #### `HOOK_CANUSEWEAPON (hs_canuseweapon.int)`

-It starts when the game (AI) checks whether the NPC can use weapons.
+Run when the AI checks whether it can use a weapon.
-This mostly happens when NPCs try to find weapons on the map or in their inventory.
+This mostly happens when NPCs try to find weapons in their inventory or on the map.

 ```
-Critter arg0 - the NPC for which it is checked
+Critter arg0 - the critter doing the check
-Item    arg1 - checked weapons
+Item    arg1 - the weapon being checked
-int     arg2 - the hit mode
+int     arg2 - attack type (see ATKTYPE_* constants)
-int     arg3 - original engine value: 1 - can use, 0 - can't use
+int     arg3 - original result of engine function: 1 - can use, 0 - can't use

-int     ret0 - overrides the value of the engine, any non-zero value allows use weapon
+int     ret0 - overrides the result of engine function.
+Any non-zero value allows using the weapon
 ```